 In most states, you do not need to file a formal answer to the plaintiff’s complaint, as you would in an ordinary civil lawsuit.
 Instead, you will need to come to the court on the assigned day with your evidence.
 You can attack the plaintiff’s ability to prove the elements of their claim, the amount of damages that they are seeking, or both.
 In addition to presenting your own testimony about the events, you can introduce testimony from witnesses and expert witnesses.
 You also should compile and present documents that support your position.
 Carefully preparing your presentation in advance can reap rewards by making you more comfortable in the courtroom.
 You should be ready to answer questions by the judge and to address any weaknesses in your argument.

 Claim of Defendant

 Sometimes the party who is at fault in a small claims case is the plaintiff rather than the defendant.
 A Claim of Defendant is similar to a counterclaim in an ordinary civil lawsuit.
 You should file this paperwork before the plaintiff’s case is heard.
 If you are seeking more money than the small claims court limit, you can transfer the case to a regular court in your state.
 Otherwise, the court will review the plaintiff’s case and the Claim of Defendant at the same time.
-You will have the burden of proof regarding the Claim of Defendant, so you should make sure to present strong evidence to support your position.

 Sometimes the parties reach an agreement on the total amount owed by the defendant to the plaintiff, but the defendant does not have enough resources to pay the full amount at once.
 Depending on the state, they may be able to arrange for installment payments.
 If you are in this situation, you would need to explain to the judge in person or in writing why you cannot pay the full amount in a single payment.